Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 # Overcooked!
 2 BepInEx Fix for Apple Silicon macOS

-This guide explains how to get **BepInEx working with Overcooked!
-2 on an Apple Silicon Mac**.
+This guide explains how to install and fix **BepInEx for Overcooked!
+2 on Apple Silicon Macs**.
-The ZIP download contains the same repository files as the cloned version.

-The main problem is that BepInEx may incorrectly detect macOS as Linux and crash with:
+The issue addressed by this repository is a BepInEx preloader crash where macOS may be incorrectly treated as Linux, causing:

 ```text
 System.DllNotFoundException: libc.so.6
 at BepInEx.Preloader.PlatformUtils:uname_linux(...)
 ```

-The fix below patches `BepInEx.Preloader.dll` so that the platform is correctly treated as macOS.
+This repository provides a small patch for `BepInEx.Preloader.dll` so BepInEx can correctly continue startup on macOS.

 ---

-# Tested Version
+# Tested Environment

 This setup was successfully tested with: